 For QPbase and QPslice, since they are constant, there is no need to apply transform and they are directly reshaped to (W/2)x(H/2)x1.
 For IPB, as there is only luma information, it is transformed and reshaped into (W/2)x(H/2)x4.

 The transformed inputs are processed by convolution layers with kernel sizes of 3x3 or 1x1 and concatenated for fusion and transition.
 In the fusion and transition module, separable convolutions of 1x3 and 3x1 and downsampling with a factor of 2 are used.
 The network then splits into two branches, one branch for luma and one branch for chroma.
 Each branch consists of sequential backbone blocks, and each backbone block consists of a PReLU, a convolution layer with a 1x1 kernel, separable convolution layers with 1x3 and 3x1 kernels, and a convolution layer with a 1x1 kernel.
-At the output side, PixelShuffle is applied to luma output, and inverse DCT is applied to both luma and chroma, such that the outputs get back to the same spatial size as the inputs.
+Some backbone blocks (type A) use no padding (padding=(0,0), which means that the output will be smaller than the input, whereas other (type B) keep the size the same.
+This means that the patch size will be decreased from 36x36 (before the backbone blocks) to 32x32 (after the backbone blocks).
+At the output side, PixelShuffle is applied to luma output, and inverse DCT is applied to both luma and chroma, such that the outputs get back to the same spatial size as the block to be reconstructed, i.e., a patch size of 128x128.

 Residue scaling